ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The CMake code of the plugin does not print error messages produced by the tool `ldd` any more. _(René Schwaiger)_
 - The plugin now also supports ANTLR 4.8. _(René Schwaiger)_

+### GOpts

+- The plugin now supports an offset into `argv` given by the `/offset` config key.
+When `/offset` is set, `gopts` will ignore a number of arguments at the start of `argv`.
+This can be used in e.g. python scripts to ignore the interpreter arguments. _(Klemens Böswirth)_
+- `gopts` is also affected by the changes and improvements to the `opts` library outlined below.

 ## Libraries

 The text below summarizes updates to the [C (and C++)-based libraries](https://www.libelektra.org/libraries/readme) of Elektra.